 So there's no denying that Britain has a long history with winemaking, but the industry has only come to fruition in the past decade.
 Many will argue that this is due to the implications of the contentious subject of global warming and its effect on English vine growth.
 It’s certainly true that average temperatures have been rising, and look set to continue to do so over the next couple of decades at least.
 This has led to a flurry of investment as our climate becomes more suitable for grape growing, with a new high of 448 commercial vineyards being recorded in the UK in 2013.

 Nyetimber is the most famous UK winery, first recorded in the Domesday Book in 1086.
-They own all of their vineyards (which is quite unusual in the UK), and they grow only the traditional Champagne varieties of Chardonnay, Pinot Meunier and Pinot Noir.
-In the last ten years under owner and chief executive Eric Heerema there has been significant investment in quality.
-With Cherie Spriggs at the winemaking helm, Nyetimber have won many medals and top accolades.
+They own all of their vineyards (which is quite unusual in the UK), and they grow only the traditional champagne varieties of Chardonnay, Pinot Meunier and Pinot Noir.
+Owner and chief executive Eric Heerema has invested significant in Nyetimber and with Cherie Spriggs at the winemaking helm, Nyetimber have won many medals and top accolades.

-Ridgeview is a family business founded in 1994 by Mike and Chris Roberts.
+Ridgeview is a family business founded in 1994 by the late Mike Roberts and his wife Chris.
 Like Nyetimber, they specialise in classic grape varieties and have had huge success on the international stage with their delicious wines.
-Waitrose are great fans of the winemaking and dedication to detail that Mike and his family maintain – so much so that we chose Ridgeview to help make our very own Leckford Estate Brut, with grapes grown at the Waitrose estate in Hampshire.
+Waitrose are great fans of the winemaking and dedication to detail that Mike’s family maintains – so much so that we chose Ridgeview to help make our very own Leckford Estate Brut, with grapes grown at the Waitrose estate in Hampshire.